Donders-Institute/bidscoin/README.md

       bidsmapper.py /project/foo/raw /project/foo/bids
       bidsmapper.py /project/foo/raw /project/foo/bids bidsmap_dccn

 The `bidsmapper.py` tool goes over all raw data folders of your dataset and saves the known and unknown key-value mappings in a (study specific) [bidsmap file](#the-bidsmap-files).
 You can consider it as a dry-run for how exactly the [bidscoiner](#the-bidscoiner) will convert the raw data into BIDS folders.
-It gives you the opportunity to inspect the resulting `bidsmap.yaml` file to see if all scan series were recognized correctly with proper BIDS labels before doing the actual conversion to BIDS.
+It gives you the opportunity to inspect the resulting `bidsmap.yaml` file to see if all data types / runs were recognized correctly with proper BIDS labels before doing the actual conversion to BIDS.
 Unexpected mappings or poor BIDS labels can be found if your bidstraining or the bidsmap file that was provided to you was incomplete.
 In that case you should either get an updated bidsmap file or redo the bidstraining with new sample files, rerun the bidstrainer and bidsmapper until you have a suitable `bidsmap.yaml` file.
 You can of course also directly edit the `bidsmap.yaml` file yourself, for instance by changing some of the automatically generated BIDS labels to your needs (e.g. "task_label").

 ### The bidscoiner